Thursday, September 29, 2016

 This animated feature was selected as one of the COLCOA’s 15 Must-See French Films premiering in Los Angeles.

-Rémi Chayé’s significant influences were visionaries writers Jack London and Julius Verne.
+Rémi Chayé’s significant influences were visionary writers Jack London and Julius Verne.

-This audience award winner was dobbed in English, featuring the voices of Chloé Dunn, Vivienne Vermes, Peter Hudson, Antony Hickling, Tom Perkins, Geoffrey Greenhill, Claire Harrison-Bullett, and Bibi Jacob.
+This audience award winner was dubbed into English, with voices from Chloé Dunn, Vivienne Vermes, Peter Hudson, Antony Hickling, Tom Perkins, Geoffrey Greenhill, Claire Harrison-Bullett, and Bibi Jacob.

-“Long Way North” is a gratifying, engrossing, sophisticated, and beautiful to-watch French animation that empowers women worldwide.
-It is suitable for the entire family - enjoyable for children and appreciated by grownups.
+“Long Way North” cleverly blends historical period and fantasy.
+Its symbolism is reminiscent of the beautiful, Oscar-nominated Irish folktale “Song of the Sea.”
+This marvelous animation is a gratifying, engrossing, sophisticated, and beautiful French animation that empowers women worldwide.
+It is suitable for the entire family - enjoyable for children and appreciated by adults.

 5 comments: